jbowdre/runtimeterror/content/posts/tailscale-ssh-serve-funnel/index.md

 john@tsdemo:~$ # [tl! .nocopy:end]
 ```

-As a bonus, I can also open an SSH session from the Tailscale [admin console](https://login.tailscale.com/admin/machines):
+As a bonus, I can also open an SSH session from the Tailscale [admin console](https://login.tailscale.com/admin/machines)[^web2]:
 ![web_ssh_1](web_ssh_1.png)

 ![web_ssh_2](web_ssh_2.png)

 ![web_ssh_3](web_ssh_3.png)

+[^web2]: SSH connections originating from the admin portal are associated with that logon, so they will follow the `check` portion of the policy.
+The first attempt to connect will require reauthentication with Tailscale, and subsequent connections will auto-connect for the next 12 hours.

 That even works from mobile devices, too!

 ### Tailscale Serve
 I've [mentioned in the past](/federated-matrix-server-synapse-on-oracle-clouds-free-tier/#reverse-proxy-setup) how impressed I was (and still am!) by the [Caddy webserver](https://caddyserver.com/) and how effortless it makes configuring a reverse proxy with automatic TLS.
 I've used it for a *lot* of my externally-facing projects.

-Caddy is great, but it's not quite as easy to use for internal stuff - I'd need a public DNS record and inbound HTTP access in order for the ACME challenge to complete and a cert to be issued and installed.
+Caddy is great, but it's not quite as easy to use for internal stuff - I'd need a public DNS record and inbound HTTP access in order for the ACME challenge to complete and a cert to be issued and installed, or I would have to manually create a certificate and load it in the Caddy config.
 That's probably not a great fit for wanting to proxy my [Proxmox host](/ditching-vsphere-for-proxmox/#on-the-host).
-That's where the capabilities of [Tailscale Serve](https://tailscale.com/kb/1312/serve) really come in handy.
+And that is where the capabilities of [Tailscale Serve](https://tailscale.com/kb/1312/serve) really come in handy.

 > *Tailscale Serve is a feature that allows you to route traffic from other devices on your Tailscale network (known as a tailnet) to a local service running on your device.
 You can think of this as sharing the service, such as a website, with the rest of your tailnet.*